-Mathew Martoma's jury is thinking it over.
+Mathew Martoma's jury is

 People sometimes worry that juries can't follow the intricacies of white-collar criminal cases, but the jury in Mathew Martoma's insider trading case wants to review a neurologist's testimony about whether a press release about Phase 2 clinical trials of bapineuzumab contained the same information as a presentation summarizing those trials' results.
 That seems reasonably conscientious of them, piling neurological intricacy on top of financial intricacy.
 It would be kind of amazing if Mathew Martoma gets acquitted: Pretty much alone of all the recent insider trading cases, his has an insider who testified that he gave Martoma illegal inside information.
 If he's the one person who gets off, a lot of the people convicted on considerably weaker evidence will have some awkward questions for their lawyers.